 Michael Wilchesky is an associate with the firm specializing in civil litigation.
-His practice focuses on civil sexual and institutional abuse and misconduct claims, Aboriginal rights litigation, employment law, mortgage enforcement, and commercial litigation.
+His practice focuses on civil sexual and institutional abuse and misconduct claims, Aboriginal rights litigation, securities litigation, employment law and commercial litigation.

-Prior to joining Rochon Genova, Michael practiced at an international law firm in New York primarily in the areas of corporate finance and commercial law and subsequently at a boutique law firm in Toronto in the areas of construction law, employment law, and commercial litigation.
+Prior to joining Rochon Genova, Michael practiced at an international law firm in New York primarily in the areas of corporate finance, securities and commercial law, working with clients on initial public offerings, financial filings, mergers and acquisitions and strategic global investment/expansion strategies.
+Michael subsequently worked at a boutique law firm in Toronto in the areas of construction law, employment law, and commercial litigation, where he represented clients at the Ontario Superior Court of Justice and the Ontario Court of Appeal, as well as at various tribunals, including the Ontario Human Rights Tribunal, the Real Estate Council of Ontario and the License Appeal Tribunal.

 Michael obtained his Honours Bachelor of Arts in Psychology from the University of Western Ontario in 2005 and his LL.B. from Osgoode Hall Law School in 2008.
 While attending law school, Michael worked as a division leader for the Community & Legal Aid Services Programme in the Youth & Education and Employment Law divisions where he represented clients at the Ontario Human Rights Tribunal, the Toronto Small Claims Court, and the Ontario criminal courts.